Muskegon Heights city manager fired by divided council - NewsBreak

 Watt, who supports Bell, said he would contact Gov. Gretchen Whitmer’s office Tuesday to seek guidance, adding he did not know what that would be.

+The divisions among the council were on display early in the meeting when members argued over an effort to rearrange the agenda.

+“I had several city council members come to me to change the meeting agenda, even the city manager, to benefit them,” Councilman Derrick Collins said.
+“No, no, no, we’re going to air this out.
+Since you all want to play this game.
+You want to keep playing this game.”

-Earlier in the meeting, there were concerns expressed regarding the number of open positions in the city.
+There were also concerns expressed regarding the number of open positions in the city.
 Muskegon Heights is currently lacking a finance manager, an assessor and a human resources department.
+An outside accounting firm said it spent months reconciling the books.

+At the same time, frustrated residents are trying to reconcile a reported $1 million in special assessment fees that the city manager added to their winter tax bill.
+Christine Robertson said the winter bill she usually gets for a vacant lot is $98 to cover taxes.
+This year, the city asked for $2,000.
+The city wanted her to pay a prior owner’s old unpaid water bill.

+“Would you want to pay someone else’s bill?
+Why would they charge it to me?
+And actually I’m on a fixed income,” she said.

 Troy Bell began his tenure as Muskegon Heights city manager in early 2020.
 The council suspended Bell for two weeks in July 2020 over his handling of a contract with a communications technology vendor and matters surrounding Bell’s pay.

-Note: *Correction: A previous version of this article misidentified one of the council members based on an outdated list that still exists on the city’s website.
-We regret the error, which has been fixed.Copyright 2023 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.